thomascombe/opinionated-php-laravel-guidelines/README.md

 ### If statement

-You need to always use curly brackets for if statement even if single instruction.
+You MUST use curly braces for if statements even if there is only one line of code inside.

 ```php
 // Good